 CHILD PROTECTION PROGRAM: A.C.E.
 School of Tomorrow is committed to providing a safe and secure environment for all students who participate at an A.C.E.
 Student Convention.
 All churches, schools and other organizations that bring students to an A.C.E.
 Student Convention are expected to have a proper and adequate child protection program in place and in use for screening and protection against child abuse.
 All sponsors, chaperones, coaches, parents and other adults present at the A.C.E.
 Student Convention must have been screened and approved through your organization's child protection program.
 By signing this document you are certifying on behalf of your church, school or other organization that (i) your organization has an ongoing child protection program in place for screening and protection against child abuse, (ii) such child protection program is being enforced, and (iii) all sponsors, chaperones, coaches, parents and other adults from your organization who will be present at the A.C.E.
-Student Convention have been screened and approved through your organization who will be present at the A.C.E.
-Student Convention have been screened and approved through your organization who will be present at the A.C.E.
-Student Convention have been screened and approved through your organization who
+Student Convention have been screened and approved through your organization's child protection program.

 School Name

 Customer Number

 School Address

 School City, State, ZIP

-Administrator's Norra (mint)

 Administrator's Name (print)

 Administrator's Signature

 Signature Date

-5

-Convention Location Da
+Convention Location Date